How to Freeze Bananas

 - Banana Smoothies: Drop some frozen bananas into your favorite breakfast smoothie to add a little extra body and creaminess.
 You can start with a basic Banana Smoothie, and also make something a little more decadent like this Banana Chocolate Pistachio Smoothie or a Mango Pineapple Tropical Smoothie Bowl.

 - Frozen Banana Pops: This one requires barely any prep.
 Just stick wooden skewers into the bottom of your whole bananas before freezing them, or make mini banana pops by sticking smaller toothpicks into banana slices.
 When you’re ready to make the pops, take them out, dip them in melted chocolate, and roll them in your topping of choice.
-Nuts are a healthy option, but you can also go with sprinkles or crushed candy.
+Nuts are a popular option, but you can also go with sprinkles or crushed candy.
 Pop them back into the freezer on a baking sheet until the chocolate hardens, then pull them out and enjoy!